zacharyr0th/website/public/articles/unbanked-to-bankless.md

 ### Conclusion

-For the first time in history, individuals can self-custody their own assets.
-Given that so many people are still unbanked and the banking system has so many problems, many are jumping straight from being unbanked to going bankless.
+For the first time in history, individuals can self-custody their assets.
+Since so many people are still unbanked and the banking system has many problems, many are jumping straight from unbanked to bankless.

 This phenomenon is particularly evident in Africa and Southeast Asia, with high percentages of unbanked populations and high adoption rates of blockchain technology.
 As more of the world's unbanked population goes bankless, these individuals will begin to take advantage of the next generation of financial services and markets.